-I. Project Narrative

-Project Description

-GRE-68 Improvements shall focus on the construction of a grade separated crossing, connecting the little Miami scenic trail with the new Shawnee interpretive center.
-Additional at grade crossing improvements are to be installed at the brush row intersection.
-The pedestrian facilities within the defined project limits of the US 68 roadway corridor will also be upgraded.

-Existing Conditions

-U.S. 68 in Oldtown consist of a 2-lane road that is at the crest of a hill and drains water towards the Little Miami Creek.
-To capture this water, catch basins along the exiting corridor capture roadway runoff and route water to either the north or south along the corridor.

-Proposed Design

-Stormwater will be routed in the same direction as is currently out there along U.S. 68.
-All existing catch basins will be removed and replaced.
-Additional catch basins will be added to provide an acceptable spread over the roadway.
-Curb will be replaced along the entire corridor to enhance the routing of stormwater.
-A manufactured system will be added on the south side of the project as a BMP.
-Stormwater on the Little Miami Scenic Trail will keep the same drainage pattern, draining to ditches or directly to Little Miami Creek.
+I. Project Narrative Project Description This project will the construction a grade separated pedestrian crossing, connecting the Little Miami Scenic Trail with the new Shawnee Interpretive Center.
+Additional at grade pedestrian crossing improvements are to be installed at the Brush Row Road intersection.
+The pedestrian facilities within the project limits of the U.S. 68 roadway corridor will also be upgraded.
+Existing Conditions This section of U.S. 68, in Oldtown, consist of a 2-lane road at the crest of a hill.
+Storm water is captured through existing curbs, curb inlets, and catch basins along the exiting roadway.
+This stormwater is routed to Oldtown Creek to the south or to the existing roadway ditch to the north.
+Proposed Design Stormwater will be routed in the same direction as the existing along U.S. 68.
+Curb will be replaced and the existing storm sewer system will be redesigned and replaced.
+Catch basins will be spaced to provide acceptable spread for a future 3-lane section through the project corridor.
+Stormwater on the Little Miami Scenic Trail will keep the same drainage pattern, draining to ditches or directly to Oldtown Creek.
+A manufactured system will be added at the south side of the project as a post construction BMP.